ncats/translator-modules/README.md

 docker-compose up --detach identifiers jaccard
 ```

-This will fire up the microservices inside their corresponding Docker containers.
+This will fire up the microservices inside their corresponding Docker containers, for access by the rest of the system.

 [Back to top](#ncats-translator-modules)